WPM Test for "The Count of Monte Cristo"

 Book page for "The Count of Monte Cristo"

-Reading Level: Moderate or High School (Flesch Reading Ease: 71.1, Flesch-Kincaid Grade Level: 8.2)
+Reading level: Moderate or High School (Flesch Reading Ease: 71.1 , Flesch-Kincaid Grade Level: 8.2)

-Word Count: 628
+Word count: 628 words

 Time my reading

-To calculate your words per minute (WPM) reading speed, click the 'Start reading' button and read the sample text below.
+To calculate your words per minute (WPM) reading speed, click the 'start reading' button and read the sample text below.

 “Your excellency,” said Peppino, addressing the count, “if you will follow me, the opening of the catacombs is close at hand.